-- (1) Use of University-supported educational materials within the University requires approval of the creator. - (2) As long as the creator of University-supported educational materials remains an employee of the University, he or she has the right to revise any or all materials because of obsolescence provided that the University shall not be obligated to provide further resources for the development of any such revisions unless the revisions are requested by the University or agreed upon jointly by the University and the creator.
-Should the extent of the required revision exceed the resources of University supporting agencies involved, materials may be withdrawn by agreement of the creator and the University. - (3) If the University-supported educational materials are used internally without revision for a period of two years, the University shall request the creator and the appropriate University supporting agency or agencies to consider revising the materials or to determine whether they shall continue to be used. - (4) The creator has the right to make personal and professional use of the materials within the University.
-Scheduling and arrangements to cover the costs for such personal requests will be made with the University supporting services involved with the original production of the educational materials. - (5) If the creator terminates employment with the University, the University retains the right to continued internal use of the University-supported educational materials in accordance with this policy unless special conditions for subsequent internal use have been arrived at by joint written agreement of the creator and the University. - (6) The creator has the right to use the University-supported educational materials at no cost to the University after termination of his or her employment with the University subject to the provisions of this policy.
+(1) Use of University-supported educational materials within the University requires approval of the creator.

+(2) As long as the creator of University-supported educational materials remains an employee of the University, he or she has the right to revise any or all materials because of obsolescence provided that the University shall not be obligated to provide further resources for the development of any such revisions unless the revisions are requested by the University or agreed upon jointly by the University and the creator.
+Should the extent of the required revision exceed the resources of University supporting agencies involved, materials may be withdrawn by agreement of the creator and the University.
-INVENTIONS AND WORKS

-- (e) External Use.
-Licensing or sale or publication of University-supported educational materials for external use shall be preceded by a written agreement between the University and the creator specifying the conditions or use, including provisions concerning the right of the creator to revise the materials or to withdraw them from use, and the distribution of net royalty income. - (f) Compensation for Production Activity. - (1) With the exception of payments made by dual compensation appointments, the University shall not make any payment to the creator of University-supported educational materials other than the compensation regularly received. - (2) The regular assignment of the creator may be adjusted to take into account the extra time required to develop, or produce, or revise the University-supported educational materials. - (3) The creator may receive payment for the development of materials.
-Such additive compensation will be provided for in a written agreement between the University and the creator. - (g) Distribution of Royalties. - (1) The University shall license the external use of University-supported materials only after it enters into a written agreement with the creator specifying the distribution of net royalty income. - (2) Such an agreement will be subject to the following guidelines: - a.
-The University's original production costs shall be recovered by the University prior to the distribution of any royalties.
-Production costs will include the following categories: - i.
-Direct costs.
-Those salaries and materials specifically identified with the production of such materials.
-Direct costs are computed by those supporting agencies involved with design, preparation, production, editing, duplication and distribution of the work. - ii.
-Indirect costs (Overhead).
-Costs for space, utilities, amortization of equipment, etc., which are generally referred to as overhead.
-The current University indirect cost rate will be applied for recovery of indirect costs relating to the production of University-supported works. - b.
-Expenses related to the production and distribution of additional copies of educational materials will be recovered from each sale or rental on the same basis as the original production costs. - c.
-Royalties may be included in the sale or rental price subject to any limitation imposed by outside contracting or granting agencies. - d.
-Fifty percent of any resultant net royalty income (royalty income after production costs and distribution costs) derived from the external use of University-supported educational materials will go to the University, and fifty percent to the creator. - e.
-Twenty-five percent of the University's share shall be allocated to SRAD.
-The remaining royalties that accrue to the University shall be returned to the school, college and/or supporting agency to finance further the development of educational materials or for other educational purposes.
-Distribution shall be as negotiated among the Vice President, Research and

-Graduate Studies, and the chief administrator of the department, school, college or agency involved.
+(3) If the University-supported educational materials are used internally without revision for a period of two years, the University shall request the creator and the appropriate University supporting agency or agencies to consider revising the materials or to determine whether they shall continue to be used.

+(4) The creator has the right to make personal and professional use of the materials within the University.
+Scheduling and arrangements to cover the costs for such personal requests will be made with the University supporting services involved with the original production of the educational materials.

+(5) If the creator terminates employment with the University, the University retains the right to continued internal use of the University-supported educational materials in accordance with this policy unless special conditions for subsequent internal use have been arrived at by joint written agreement of the creator and the University.

+(e) External Use.

+(1) The creator has the right to use the University-supported educational materials at no cost to the creator after termination of his or her employment with the University subject to the provisions of this policy.

+(2) Licensing or sale or publication of University-supported educational materials for external use shall be preceded by a written agreement between the University and the creator specifying the conditions or use, including provisions concerning the right of the creator to revise the materials or to withdraw them from use, and the distribution of net royalty income.

+(f) Compensation for Production Activity.

+(1) With the exception of payments made by dual compensation appointments, the University shall not make any payment to the creator of University-supported educational materials other than the compensation regularly received.

+(2) The regular assignment of the creator may be adjusted to take into account the extra time required to develop, or produce, or revise the University-supported educational materials.

+(3) The creator may receive payment for the development of materials.
+Such additive compensation will be provided for in a written agreement between the University and the creator.